 Chris Nye

-Chris, born in Columbia, South Carolina, was raised in that same medium-sized, southern college town.
-From the beginning, the goal has always been to tell stories through words and pictures — ideally comics and graphic novels.
+Chris has followed his passion for art and storytelling throughout his career.
+Born in Columbia, South Carolina and raised in that same medium-sized, southern college town, his goal has always been to tell stories through words and pictures — ideally comics and graphic novels.

 Chris' path began when he earned a 4-year degree in Advertising (B.A.
 Journalism) at The University of South Carolina in May, 1988.
 Chris took the creative track in the journalism department, studying graphic design and minoring in Art.
 He later studied life drawing at the Columbia (S.C.)
 Museum of Art in 2008.